-Safeguarding means protecting people's health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.2 WACC understands it to mean protecting people, including children and at risk adults, from harm that arises from coming into contact with our staff or programmes.
-This means taking all reasonable steps to prevent harm, particularly sexual exploitation, abuse and harassment from occurring; to protect people, especially vulnerable adults and children, from that harm; and to respond appropriately when harm does occur.
+Safeguarding means protecting people's health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect.
+WACC understands it to mean protecting people, including children and at risk adults, from harm that arises from coming into contact with our staff, consultants, programmes or volunteers.
+This means taking all reasonable steps to prevent harm, particularly sexual exploitation, abuse and harassment and bullying from occurring; to protect people, especially vulnerable adults and children, from that harm; and to respond appropriately when harm does occur.